datafuturesco/template-data-product/README.md

 We use a campground philosophy, meaning leave things better than you find them.

-## Who do I talk to?

-- Elliott Cordo
-- Dōvy Paukstys

 ## To Be Done

 - more tests